-- UTHealth's mass notification system, Everbridge (notifications to certain devices/portals);
+- UTHealth's mass notification system, Everbridge (notifications to certain devices/portals)

-- Building PA systems;
+- Building PA systems

-- Email;
+- Email:

-- Emergency internal blog; and
+- Emergency iternal blog

-- Internet and intranet sites.
+- Internet and intranet sites

 Anyone with information believed to warrant a Timely Warning and/ or inclusion in the annual statistical disclosure is urged to promptly report the incident to UT Police at 713-792-2890 or in person at 7777 Knight Road, Houston, TX 77054.
-Reports may also be made to UTHealth's Title IX and Clery Act Coordinator, Deana Moylan, at 713-500-3279 or deana.k.moylan@ uth.tmc.edu.
+Reports may also be made to UTHealth's Deputy Title IX and Clery Act Coordinator, Deana Moylan, at 713-500-CALL (2255) or CALL@uth.tmc.edu.